The History of the Ford Mustang

 The Ford Motor Company refers to the classic Mustang as “design in motion.”
 According to Ford, the Ford Mustang is an iconic muscle car, crafted with power and innovative styling.

-Would you agree?
+Would you agree that Mustang continues to thrill a broad customer base with its legendary appeal?
 Most Americans feel a sense of nostalgia when you mention a classic Mustang.
 Depending on your generation, you may be familiar with pop culture tunes that reference the renowned car, like “Mustang Sally” by Wilson Pickett.

 Since its inception on April 17, 1964, the Ford Mustang has come a long way.
 Find out more about its rich history as we hit the open road and explore nearly half a century of Mustang innovation…

 Plans to create a revolutionary, one-of-a-kind car started as early as 1963 in the Ford Motor Company.
 Ford engineers began to discuss a new design called a Mustang, built upon the body concept of the Ford Falcon.

 How did they make a car that was like no other on the road?

 This meant that the Ford Mustang had to be designed outside of the borders of traditional vehicle makes and models.
 The earliest Mustang sketch had a sculpted flank, a sweeping hood, and a short rear deck that made it stand out from other cars in the Ford lineup.